 Give her time and space to breathe, to mourn, to reflect on her life and the death of her child.
 Keep sending those emails, text messages, or cards in the mail – stay connected without pressuring her to talk or be with you.

-When your spouse is mourning the death of someone she loves, you may need to accept that there really is nothing you can do to help her grieve, other than be there for her.
+When your spouse is grieving the death of someone she loves, you may need to accept that there really is nothing you can do to help.
+Just be there for her.
+Read Heartwarming Sympathy Gifts for Someone Whose Mom Died if you’re looking for gift ideas.